Help Your Employees Develop Their Strengths—Not Their Weaknesses

 Additionally, Stephen J. Dubner at the "Freakonomics" blog weighs in with these thoughts:

 "A while ago, we wrote a 'New York Times Magazine' column about talent—what it is, how it’s acquired, etc. The gist of the column was that 'raw talent,' as it’s often called, is vastly overrated and that people who become very good at something, whether it’s sports, music, or medicine, generally do so through a great deal of 'deliberate practice,' a phrase used by the Florida State psychologist Anders Ericsson and his merry band of fellow scholars who study expert performers in many fields."

 In the column cited in the quote above, Anders Ericsson concludes that:

 "…the trait we commonly call talent is highly overrated.
 Or, put another way, expert performers—whether in memory or surgery, ballet or computer programming—are nearly always made, not born.
 And yes, practice does make perfect.
 These may be the sort of clichés that parents are fond of whispering to their children.
 But these particular clichés just happen to be true.

 "Ericsson's research suggests a third cliché as well: when it comes to choosing a life path, you should do what you love—because if you don't love it, you are unlikely to work hard enough to get very good.
 Most people naturally don't like to do things they aren't 'good' at.
 So they often give up, telling themselves they simply don't possess the talent for math or skiing or the violin.
 But what they really lack is the desire to be good and to undertake the deliberate practice that would make them better."

 So, it seems there is truth to the power of developing your strengths and deliberately practicing the areas you want to improve.
-I also liked their plug for love your work, a concept I discuss frequently because of its power to impact your work life.
+You also have to love their plug for love your work, a concept that is discussed frequently by HR practitioners because of its power to impact your work life.
 Do you agree?